INFO-698-InfoSci-Capstone/eco-data-mining/README.md

 - The SQLite database (`eco.db`) is excluded from the repository (see `.gitignore`) and should be managed locally.
 - Place `obfs_fieldstations.csv` and `neon_fieldstations.csv` in the `data/` directory.
 - Store large data files in S3, Zenodo, or institutional repositories.
-- Use `.gitignore` to avoid committing large or sensitive data files.

 ---

 ## Future Work and Enhancements

-- Train and integrate domain-specific NLP models for improved field station detection.
+- Train domain-specific NLP models.
-- Implement topic modeling, embeddings, and entity linking for journals.
+- Add topic modeling and embedding pipelines.
-- Develop a REST API to expose journal metadata and station relationships.
+- Develop REST API for journal search and linking.
-- Build dashboards and visualization layers for ecological network analysis.
+- Add Dash/Streamlit visual dashboards.
-- Integrate external datasets (e.g., biodiversity records, climate data) for richer analysis.
+- Integrate biodiversity and climate data.

 ---

 ## Contributing

-Contributions are welcome!
-Please follow this workflow:

 - Fork the repository.
-- Create a feature branch (`feature/your-feature-name`).
+- Create a feature branch.
-- Commit your changes.
-- Push the branch to your fork.
+- Commit changes and push to your fork.
-- Open a pull request with a detailed description.
+- Open a pull request.

 ---

 ## License

-Specify the license for the project here (e.g., MIT, Apache 2.0).
+Specify license here (MIT, Apache 2.0, etc.)
-Include any dataset licenses as appropriate.

 ---

 ## Acknowledgments

-- OBFS and NEON for field station datasets.
+- OBFS and NEON for field station data.
-- spaCy, pandas, SQLAlchemy, and other open-source contributors.
+- spaCy, pandas, SQLAlchemy contributors.
-- Institutional and community support for ecological data sharing.

 ---

 ## Contact

-For questions, suggestions, or collaborations, please contact the project maintainers (add emails or GitHub handles here)[4][5].
+For questions or collaborations, contact the maintainers or open an issue.

----

-*This README follows best practices for data science and research projects, ensuring clarity, reproducibility, and ease of collaboration for all users and contributors.